nasa/openmct/docs/src/guide/index.md

 ## Policies Category

-Policies are used to handle decisions made using Open MCT Web's `policyService`; examples of these decisions are determining the applicability of certain actions, or checking whether or not a domain object of one type can contain a domain object of a different type.
-See the section on the Policies for an overview of Open MCT Web's policy model.
+Policies are used to handle decisions made using Open MCT's `policyService`; examples of these decisions are determining the applicability of certain actions, or checking whether or not a domain object of one type can contain a domain object of a different type.
+See the section on the Policies for an overview of Open MCT's policy model.

 A policy's extension definition should include: